Canon EOS R7 Mark II vs Fujifilm X-T6 in a 2026 APS-C Showdown?

 When you purchase through links on our site, we may earn an affiliate commission.
-Here’s how it works. |
+Here’s how it works.

 Rumor on the street is that Fujifilm is also readying their X-T6 for release later this year, rumored for September.
 This will follow Canon’s expected release of Canon’s R7 Mark II, expected to be put sometime in the first half of this year.
 This will set off an interesting comparison between two APS-C contenders.

-I honestly doubt that Canon doesn’t knows what Fujifilm, Nikon, and Sony are doing in terms of camera releases.
+I honestly think that Canon knows exactly what Fujifilm, Nikon, and Sony are doing in terms of camera releases.
 Of course, I could be entirely tin-foil hat-wearing in this, though, but let’s, for the sake of argument, run with that theory.
 So I don’t think these cameras are created their cameras in an information vacuum, so what we glean from others may give us clues about Canon’s thoughts as well.

 I originally was going to talk about the Fuji X-T6 rumor in detail in this article, and then I realized that I had too much to say on the subject.
 As all of you are well aware, sometimes I get on a roll, and the next thing you know, I’m forcing you all to read for 20 minutes.
 So, in light of that, the X-T6 has gotten its own article.
 If you want to know my Fujifilm ramblings in detail, go have a read now.